yoctoproject/poky/documentation/kernel-dev/common.rst

       $ bitbake linux-yocto -c kernel_configme -f

    This step ensures that you create a
    ``.config`` file from a known state.
-Because situations exist where your build state might become unknown, it is best to run this task prior to starting ``menuconfig``.
+Because there are situations where your build state might become unknown, it is best to run this task prior to starting ``menuconfig``.